 Hackers are constantly looking for security flaws they can use to compromise sensitive information or steal personal data for financial gain, or to cause havoc and disruption for businesses all over the globe.
 To do this, they make use of a wide range of tools and vulnerability scanners to automate their efforts and find new targets.
 So, external vulnerability scanning is an essential process of protecting your business, by finding your security weaknesses before the hackers do.

 On average, 20 new vulnerabilities are discovered every day, many of which are in technologies which are designed to sit on your perimeter systems (those which are exposed to the internet).
-Intruder’s external vulnerability scanner allows you to neutralise threats to your business, by performing vulnerability scans that discover security holes in your most exposed systems.
+Intruder’s external vulnerability scanner allows you to neutralize threats to your business, by performing vulnerability scans that discover security holes in your most exposed systems.

 Intruder’s external network vulnerability scanner checks your systems for vulnerabilities which include web-layer security problems (such as SQL injection and cross-site scripting), infrastructure weaknesses (such as remote code execution flaws), and other security misconfigurations (such as weak encryption configurations, and systems which are unnecessarily exposed).